saolsen/jarvis/README.md

 ## Running Locally

-Must have redis and postgres installed (locally or somewhre that can be hit by local processes)
+Must have redis and postgres running (locally or somewhere that can be hit by local processes)
+Two redis instances are used, one for the communication queue and one as a distributed hash-map
 Set the following environment variables

 * POSTGRES_URL "jdbc:postgresql://my.host:port/database?user=username&password=mahpass&ssl=true"
+* REDIS_QUEUE_URL    "redis://username:password@my.host:port"
-* REDIS_URL    "redis://username:password@my.host:port"
+* REDIS_STORE_URL    "redis://username:password@my.host:port"

 ## Organization